 Figure 4.
 Trajectories of synthetic drifters that were deployed in the search area during March 2014 obtained using SCUD analysis for four different windage coefficients (a,b,c,d).
 The trajectories of the synthetic drifters that arrived in the purple box are highlighted in red and black.
 The trajectories in red correspond to drifters with locations within a radius of 150km centered in Reunion Island.
 The background colors indicate the percentage of synthetic drifters initially deployed within the search area that travelled in each square box of 1 degree side.
 Each panel represents a different windage coefficient (from top to bottom and from left to right: 0%, 0.6%, 0.8% and 1%).

 A similar analysis as above was carried out using synthetic drifters that were advected using the SCUD current fields during the period March 2014 to August 2015.
 A synthetic drifter is a test passive particle that is moved by the surface flow and that allows us to infer the pathways of transport based on a current model output.
 The analysis presented here uses different windage coefficients, which account for the correction in trajectories due to air friction.
 High windage values generally correspond for situations where most of the object is above the sea surface.
 This factor indicates that the movement of particles does not fully depend on ocean currents, but also on winds, which pushes them in the downwind direction.
-In the case of the debris under in this study, the windage coefficient can be variable as the buoyancy decreases over time, and approaches to zero as the object projection over the surface decreases Thousands of these synthetic drifters were deployed in a region that encompasses the search area on March 8, 2014.
+In the case of the debris under in this study, the windage coefficient can be variable as the buoyancy decreases over time, and approaches to zero as the object projection over the surface decreases.
+Thousands of these synthetic drifters were deployed in a region that encompasses the search area on March 8, 2014.
 Results presented here focus on the synthetic 246 drifters, which were deployed within a distance of 100km from the arc representing the search area and cover the temporal period from release to Jul 29, 2015, when the debris was found on Reunion Island.
 The trajectories of these synthetic drifters (Figure 4) closely match the trajectories of the real drifters shown in Figures 1 and 2.
 Many of these trajectories move along the South Equatorial Current of the Indian Ocean subtropical gyre.
 A variable percentage of these drifters reach the purple box (approximately 0%, 11%, 16% and 23% for each windage coefficient).
 The spatial distribution of the synthetic drifters greatly depends on the values of the windage chosen for each realization.
 This is especially relevant when wind friction with the debris is not taken into account (i.e. windage=0%).
 In that case, there are no synthetic drifters in the vicinity of Reunion Island at the end of the simulation.
 This scenario could characterize the case of underwater low-floating debris that, in the case of the MH370, could represent a significant percentage, especially after the temporal decay of the buoyancy.
+The 0% windage context is not applicable to debris floating in a narrow layer near the surface and whose trajectories are affected by Stokes drift and other effects.
 In the other situations where windage is used, most of the synthetic drifters would travel far away from the search area in the eastern side of the Indian Ocean, with a larger number of drifters reaching Reunion island as the windage increases.
 Therefore this may be indicative of the large impact of the wind, in addition to those of the surface currents, to the transport of marine debris.